openstack/ironic-specs/specs/approved/shard-key.rst

    supplied ``shard`` value to match.
    Example: nova-manage ironic-reassign <shard-key> <compute-hostname>

-   Programattically, this would retrieve a list of nodes matching the key from Ironic, and then change the associated ComputeNode and Instance tables host fields to be the supplied compute hostname, to match an existing nova compute service.
+   Programmatically, this would retrieve a list of nodes matching the key from Ironic, and then change the associated ComputeNode and Instance tables host fields to be the supplied compute hostname, to match an existing nova compute service.